cauchyschwarz192837/ImageSignalProcessor_BM3Ddenoising/README.md

 # A C++ Image Signal Processing Pipeline for RAW Sensor Processing (image.cpp)
 A custom image signal processing pipeline designed for processing raw Bayer sensor dumps stored in a specific binary layout (fixed header offset + 16-bit pixel array).
 It reads raw pixels into a 2D buffer, performs black / white balance, demosaicking (color interpolation), color correction, gamma, tone mapping, edge enhancement, and exports to BMP.

-Simply run ./image file-name to process an image (Note that images must be of the correct format)
+Simply run ./image filename to process an image (Note that images must be of the correct format)

 Output image samples: